bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

    Then:

-   a) compare GC content
+   a) compare GC content in this file with the value in task 6.2. above
       (make sure you're not also counting letters in the headers)

-   b) compare number of ORFs
+   b) compare number of ORFs in this strain (basically all the enties in the Y55 file you downloaded since that only contains ORFs) with the number in the reference genome (file `orf_coding_all_R64-2-1_20150113.fasta`)

    c) count the common ORFs between this yeast strain and the reference we
       worked previously in sections 1 and 2.